Example Software

 It uses the library XPT2046_Touchscreen.h which is the touch controller used on the LCD.

 The touchscreen chip select is on Teensy pin 41.
 The optional IRQ output of the touchscreen is on Teensy pin 2.
 This interrupt is not used in the example.
+These pins are hardwired on the baseboard.
+The IRQ on pin 2 can be disabled by removing the jumper labeled 2-T_IRQ by the LCD if you want to use the Teensy pin 2 for something else.

 The touchscreen also has a rotation parameter, so ts.setRotation(1) is used to rotate the touch overlay to fit the orientation it has on the baseboard.
 Note that the orientation of the LCD and touchscreen are different as the touchscreen is inverted relatively to the LCD.